rnelsonchem/gcmstools/docs/basics.rst

   columns correspond to the masses in the ``masses`` array and the rows correspond to the times in the ``times`` array.

+* *filetype*: This is the type of file importer that was used.

-The *index* method is used for finding the indices from an array.
-Its usage is described later.
+The *index* and *int_extract* methods are used for finding the indices from an array and extracting integrals, respectively.
+Their usage is described later.

 Simple plotting
 ---------------